aarc-xyz/aarc-sdk/README.md

   [
     {
       tokenAddress:TOKEN1_ADDRESS,
-      amount:TOKEN1_AMOUNT, // ethers.BigNumber in case of erc20 and native token
+      amount?:TOKEN1_AMOUNT, // ethers.BigNumber in case of erc20 and native token
-      tokenIds: string[] // tokenIds for nfts
+      tokenIds?: string[] // tokenIds for nfts
     },
     ...
   ]